Homemade Cherry Marshmallows

 • Gelatin: I use grassfed gelatin.
 This is what gives these homemade marshmallows their squishy texture.

 • Corn Syrup: I use organic light corn syrup in these organic marshmallows.
 If you don't want to use corn syrup, you can use honey in its place.
 You'll get a little honey flavor, but that would be delicious with this cherry dessert!
+But, if you had these at my bakery, we used Wholesome Organic Light Corn Syrup, if you are trying to make them taste identical.

 • Cherry Extract: I use organic cherry extract to give these homemade marshmallows a sweet cherry flavor.